larissapissurno/larissapissurno/README.md

 ## About me <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 :woman_technologist: Writting code for humans since 2012.<br/>

-🗒️ With over 12 years of experience in development, I have a strong passion for diving deep into the JavaScript ecosystem and its TypeScript superset.
-My current focus is on building mobile applications with React Native, maintaining server-side functionality with Ruby, and contributing to a web application built with React.
+🗒️ With over 12 years of experience in software engineering, I specialize in front-end development with a solid foundation in back-end technologies.
+Passionate about solving complex problems, I excel in creating clean, efficient, and testable code.
+My expertise spans modern frameworks, cloud platforms, and agile environments, currently serving as a Full-Stack Developer at X-Team.

 🏠 I'm currently working remotely as a <code>Full-Stack Software Engineer</code> at X-Team company.